-In order to maintain physical distancing as much as possible, we will be adjusting the daily schedule until PCR results are returned on day 6 and our nurse determines it is safe.
+In order to maintain physical distancing as much as possible, we will be adjusting the daily schedule until test results are returned and our nurse determines it is safe.
 Cabins will participate in activities together for a portion of the session.
 Once we can conclude that our camp bubble is safe, more individual choice will be available.